Dr Julian Owen

 Independent board member with strategic responsibility for athletic performance.

 1 Awst 2019 – 6 Ebr 2021Gweithgaredd: Aelodaeth o fwrdd (Cyfarwyddwr)

 - Perceptual response to respiratory loading in health and obstructive sleep apnoea.

 - Every breath you don’t take: Respiratory control and awareness in obstructive sleep apnoea.

-Owen, J.A., Hardy, J.T., Mellalieu, S. Predicting injury, illness and underperformance in professional rugby union players.
+Owen, J.A., Hardy, J.T., Mellalieu, S. Injury Risk in in Pre-Professional and Semi-Professional Regional Rugby Union.
 Coleg Cymraeg Cenedlaethol PhD Studentship. £54,677.
 July 2018.

 Blanchfield, A.W., Owen, J.A., and Griffiths, G. Development of a mindful-exercise training framework.
 ESRC Impact Acceleration Account. £19,165.
 March 2016.

 Earing, C.M.N., McKeon, D., Owen, J.A. and Kubis, H.P.
 Purchase of a pneumotachometer for research within the field of respiratory physiology in health and obstructive sleep apnoea.
 BCUHB Small grant scheme. £3,880.
 February 2016

 Owen, J.A., Moore, J.P., and Kubis, H.P.Pathophysiology of obstructive sleep apnoea.
 Coleg Cymraeg Cenedlaethol PhD studentship. £53,577.
 April 2015.